ligato/docs/docs/user-guide/get-agent.md

 ## Start the VPP and the Agent

+!!! note
-**Note:** The agent will terminate if unable to connect to the VPP, a database or the Kafka message server (if required by the config file).
+    The agent will terminate if unable to connect to the VPP, a database or the Kafka message server (if required by the config file).

 **Start the VPP**:
 ```